MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-focus-indicator.md

 1. Select the **Inspect** \(![Inspect icon](../media/inspect-icon.msft.png)\) button in the top-left corner of DevTools so that the button is highlighted (blue).

 1. Hover over the blue **Cats** link in the sidebar navigation menu.
 The Inspect overlay appears, showing that the `a` element is keyboard-focusable.
-But the overlay doesn't indicate that there's no visual indication that the link has focus.
+But the overlay doesn't show that there's no visual indication that the link has focus.

     Next, we'll inspect the CSS styling of this link.